Automating coordinate validation with Python and Shapely

 Validates a single latitude/longitude pair against WGS84 constraints

-and optional operational boundaries.
+and an optional operational boundary.
 Returns a structured result object.

 """